 2. Complete the application.

-After satisfying the education and experience requirements, you must apply to the Division for licensure.
+After satisfying the education and experience requirements, you must submit the application form.
 Your application must include:

 - Proof of electronic fingerprinting

 - A sworn statement from the employers under whom you have experience, including employment dates, a description of activities, and hours worked**

 - A sworn statement from three people who have direct knowledge of your professional work experience